Skip to main content

 2. The lack of inpatient psychiatric beds is also caused by the nationwide shortage of mental health professionals needed to staff these beds.9 Repealing the IMD exclusion will not solve this serious problem.

-2. The lack of alternatives to hospitalization often forces clinicians in emergency rooms to chose between admitting a person with a serious mental illness who may pose some risk of harm or an uncertain referral to less than adequate community care.
+3. One of the reasons that persons in need of inpatient care are turned away is that beds are being used by persons who do not need inpatient care.
+For example, the lack of alternatives to hospitalization often forces clinicians in emergency rooms to choose between admitting a person with a serious mental illness who may pose some risk of harm or an uncertain referral to less than adequate community care.
 This results in avoidable admissions.
+Similarly, persons who no longer need inpatient care are not discharged because the available community treatment options are inadequate.

 4. Medicaid, like all health insurance programs, will only reimburse hospitals for care which is “medically necessary.”
 Thus, if a person can be treated safely and effectively in the community, Medicaid will not pay for inpatient care.
 Importantly, this determination is not made based on the actual availability of community mental health services.
-The “medical necessity’ standard encourages hospitals to discharge patients who remain in need of mental health services as soon as they no long need inpatient care.
-Ending the IMD exclusion is unlikely to lead to more long-term care because persons who would be admitted with Medicaid funding will still be subject to the “medical necessity" standard.12
+The “medical necessity" standard encourages hospitals to discharge patients who remain in need of mental health services as soon as they no long need inpatient care.
+Ending the IMD exclusion is unlikely to lead to more long-term care because persons who would be admitted with Medicaid funding will still be subject to the “medical necessity" standard.10

 5. Repealing the IMD exclusion will not reduce the number of people with mental illness who are homeless.
-People (with and without mental illnesses) are homeless because they cannot afford to rent or buy a home.13 Hospitalizing someone who is homeless and has a mental illness may, of course, be a necessary and appropriate intervention.
+People (with and without mental illnesses) are homeless because they cannot afford to rent or buy a home.11 Hospitalizing someone who is homeless and has a mental illness may, of course, be a necessary and appropriate intervention.
 However, since public and private psychiatric hospitals generally lack the ability to arrange housing for people who are homeless, these individuals are quite frequently discharged to homelessness.

 Supporting messages